Rida (Islam): Rabi'a

 The following are a couple examples of riḍā within the life of Rabi'a, a female Sufi saint:

 When Rabi'a grew older, her mother and father died.
 A great famine occurred in Basra.
 The sisters were separated, and Rabi'a fell into the hands of a wicked man who sold her for a few dirhams.
 That master ordered her to work long and hard.

 One day on the street, she fled from the indignity.
 She fell and broke her hand.
 She put her face on the ground and said,'I am a stranger without mother or father.
 I am captive and my hand is broken.
 None of this saddens me.
 All I need is for you to be pleased with me, to know whether you are pleased with me or not.'

 She heard a voice say, 'Do not be sad.
-Tomorrow a grandeur will be yours such that the closes of the heavenly company will take pride in you.'
+Tomorrow a grandeur will be yours such that the closest of the heavenly company will take pride in you.'

 They asked, 'When is a servant of God contented?'

 She said, 'When he is as thankful for tribulation as he is for bliss.'

 They asked, 'When a sinner repents, does He accept him or not?'

 She said, 'How can he repent, unless the Lord gives him repentance and accepts him?
 Until He gives him repentance, he cannot repent.'